Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - API set to enable and disable by widget class has been added.

-### Window System
+### Window system

 #### New and changed features

 - Wayland
   - Wayland has been upgraded to version 1.18.0.
-  - The debug feature for detecting DEADLOCK has been enhanced.
+  - The debug feature for detecting deadlock has been enhanced.
   - The crash prevention code through map entry reuse on wayland-client side has been added.
 - Libevdev
   - Libevdev has been upgraded to version 1.8.0.